TSomKes/thing-a-week/week1/README.md

 least the term.)

-In an effort to automate the fun away, I've decided to make a quick script that dehydrates & rehydrates a given string using this form of compression.
+In an effort to automate the fun away, I've decided to make a quick script that dehydrates a given string using this form of compression.

 (NB:  This form of abbreviation apparently falls under the umbrella term [numeronym](http://en.wikipedia.org/wiki/Numeronym), which seems unfortunate.